PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: PromptPrism

 While these four roles form the primary set in our current analysis (Table \ref{tab:roles}), it's important to note that this role system is extensible and can accommodate new roles as prompt architectures evolve across different providers.

 \textcircled{ {2}} \textbf{Semantic Level} The semantic layer of \textsc{PromptPrism} establishes a systematic framework for analyzing the meaning and intentional structure of prompts, drawing direct parallels with linguistic pragmatics and semantic theory \cite{levinson1983pragmatics, grice1975logic}.
-This layer decomposes the content $c_i$ of a structural role $r_i$, in the prompt pairs $(c_i,r_i)\in P$.
-Within this framework, each prompt is understood to contain one or more high-level discourse purposes, which may be either explicit or implicit in nature.
-We indicate the components that have semantic meaning as "semantic components".
-These discourse purposes are realized through a hierarchical arrangement of semantic components, each contributing to the overall communicative goal of the prompt.
+This layer decomposes the content $c_i$ of a structural role $r_i$, into the semantic components $(c_i,r_i)\in P$ that serve specific functions.